 Seasonal weather can have a big impact on your operations, particularly when it comes to staffing needs.
 While you may be hosting a buy-out holiday party one night, the next night may only have a few covers on the books because of an impending storm.
 Early in the season, consider changing your employee shifts or implement an on-call system to make sure you're always covered — and your employees aren't coming in for no reason.

 Be sure to let your employees know ahead of time if your operation schedule will change for winter so they can prepare accordingly.
 Similarly, if you need to hire more seasonal help, begin that hiring process as soon as you can so everyone can be trained and on the floor as soon as possible.
 This includes determining what staff you need, hiring, training, and establishing availability.

 When it comes to hiring, November to January is a notoriously difficult period for restaurant owners and managers.
 With the staffing crunch, operators are finding it difficult to fill necessary spots on their staff.
 But many operators can benefit from the availability of students on breaks looking to make extra income — the flexible schedules and potential to return during summer months is often enticing for a younger workforce.

 Start preparing for winter now

-Already a DoorDash merchant?
-Get winter equipment and supplies at a special discount.
-Shop now.
+Already a DoorDash partner?
+Get the winter equipment and supplies you need at a special discount in the DoorDash brand store.